 Click here for access to exclusive free Personal Capital Financial Management Software.
 (I’ve used it for years!)

-Personal Capital’s fees start at .79% for accounts up to $3 million and decline as portfolio values grow.
+Personal Capital’s fees start at .89% for accounts up to $1 million and decline as portfolio values grow.
 While their comprehensive investment and money management dashboard is free.

 Visit the Robo-Advisor Selection Wizard – answer 4 questions and find out the best robo-advisor for you.